 The Function Space module manages function space types, usually based on meshes, to discrete the solution of problems.
 The \texttt{Function Space} type is an abstract interface that defines a set of functions as the basis, including their values, gradients, and Hessian matrices, and provides a global index of these functions.
 This abstraction allows algorithms such as FEM assembly or gradient evaluation to be expressed purely through tensor operations, independent of the specific discretization method.
 Different function space subclasses correspond to different function definitions and global indexing methods, which can serve various types of finite elements, finite volumes, and even random neural networks, with the same interface, supporting numerical integration and sampling on functions.

-In addition to mesh and function-space management, the common layer includes a set of modules that serve as reusable building blocks across the framework: \begin{itemize} \item \texttt{Solver}: A variety of algebra solvers for linear systems. \item \texttt{Sparse}: A variety of sparse formats, including CSR, CSC, and COO, supports multiple backends. \item \texttt{Quadrature}: Generate quadrature rules for numerical integration. \item \texttt{Plotting}: Supplies lightweight visualization tools for quick inspection of meshes and values attached to their entities. \end{itemize}
+In addition to mesh and function-space management, the common layer includes a set of modules that serve as reusable building blocks across the framework: \begin{itemize} \item \texttt{Solver}: A variety of algebra solvers for linear systems. \item \texttt{Sparse}: A variety of sparse formats (CSR, CSC, and COO) supporting multiple backends. \item \texttt{Quadrature}: Quadrature rules for numerical integration. \item \texttt{Plotting}: Lightweight visualization tools for quick inspection of meshes and values attached to their entities. \end{itemize}

 Together, these components form a coherent foundation on which discretization methods can be built.
 Their tensor-based design ensures consistency and extensibility: new numerical schemes can be implemented by reusing these common abstractions rather than redefining data structures or computation patterns.